LEMDO Oxygen Project

 Make sure that you can see the Project pane in Oxygen.
 If it doesn’t open automatically, you can open the Project pane by going to the Window menu at the top of your Oxygen window.
 Go to Show View and select Project.

-In the Project window, expand the lemdo folder.
+In the Project window, expand the lemdo directory.
 The folder expander arrows work in intuitive ways to expand and collapse folders.

-Open the data folder.
-Inside that folder is a folder called texts.
-All of the individual play portfolios are in this texts folder.
+Open the data directory.
+Inside of data is a directory called texts.
+All of the individual edition directories are in this texts directory.

-Find the portfolio with the abbreviated title of your play.
-If you are unsure what your portfolio has been named, go to DRE Play IDs.
+Find the edition directory with the abbreviated title of your play.
+If you are unsure what your edition directory has been named, go to DRE Play IDs.

 Further Reading